 Cross Functional or “Swim Lanes” Map

-Cross Functional process maps have the same UML flowchart symbols used in the low-level process map example.
+Another one of the types of process maps is a Cross Functional or “Swim Lanes” Map.
+These have the same UML flowchart symbols used in the low-level process map example.
 Only now, four cross functional swim lanes have been used to identify who is responsible for each element, decision or data.
 You can have any number of swim lanes in your map, although as a practical limit you may want to make it fewer than ten for clarity.

 In Figure 3, the first band, the customer is clearly responsible for making a “buying” decision and must complete the credit form.
 The sales department is the second band and must respond to sales calls, receive the credit information (form), enter the order, and produce an order form.
 The order form is sent to the credit department, which compares the data to the credit criteria issued by management.
 If everything looks “OK” then credit reviews the customer’s existing A/R balances for credit capacity, and then calculates the credit terms.
 Management is responsible for preparing a “credit issued” report and overseeing the credit approval process.

 Swim lanes are really good at depicting responsibilities and with no loss in the low-level process flowchart information.
 Suppliers and customers are obvious and it does conform to our SIPOC format.
 Although, we still see alternative back flow present in the “bad credit” decision.
 The problem with alternative flow is they can make it hard to follow the process.
 A better method would be to use “single-piece” flow (the path a single product takes without alternative flows) and eliminate alternative flows such as in a Document Map.
-We will present Document and Value Stream maps next week in part II.
+You can also learn about other types of process maps such as Document and Value Stream maps in other articles on our site.